Thomas William Ah Chow: Farmer

 Before the War, Bill took a job as a farm roustabout and boundary rider on the remote and historic Bindi Station east of Omeo which was established in 1834 and holds one of the earliest property titles issued in Victoria.
 In April 1912 he reported finding the dead body of Charlie Price at Scrubby Creek to Omeo police while he was out looking for bullocks.
 David Kelly was later charged with murder.

 After the War, Bill returned to Bruthen where he drove sheep and worked cattle.
 He married Myrtle Cox in 1920 and they initially lived in Swan Reach.
 The couple had two children Raymond William (1921) and Rose Myrtle (1923).

 In 1923 he applied for, and after some initial rejections was granted, two small allotments of land totalling 111-2-2 acres under the Soldier Settlement Scheme in the Parish of Bumberrah near Mossiface.
 Bill stayed on his block until 30 March 1926 but his oat and maize crops were not a success.
 He also experienced significant medical problems, partly because of his war injuries, including shortness of breath and his shoulder injury proved a major impediment for life as a farmer.

 Bill and his family then moved to Buchan South and later to Ensay in the Upper Tambo Valley where they lived in the old school house on the edge of town.
-It is also believed that Bill helped to construct the wooden fire tower at Mt Nowa Nowa for the Forests Commission Victoria (FCV) in 1926/27 when he lived at Buchan South.
+It is also believed that Bill helped to construct the wooden fire tower at Mount Nowa Nowa for the Forests Commission Victoria (FCV) in 1926/27 when he lived at Buchan South.